 In high school, Amy continued to compete with Morgans at regional, national and world championship levels of competition.
 She also took up an interest in barrel racing/high school rodeo events.
 This is when she met Susan Van Galder, one of the lead instructors at CRE.
 Sue mentored Amy over the years and even introduced her to one of her best horses, Surfer.
 Surfer is an athletic, correct AQHA stallion known as ‘Wata Newsy Count.’
 Amy owned and competed on Surfer for several years until his passing in 2009.
 His spirit lives on in many of his offspring that she still works with on a daily basis.

 Amy moved to Bozeman, MT in the summer of 2009 to pursue her bachelor’s degree in Psychology at Montana State University.
 She loved the university and community so much that she stayed and finished a second bachelor’s degree in Agriculture Education.
 Then, she moved right into a Master’s of Science in Agriculture Education and completed a college teaching certificate.
 After graduating in 2014, Amy purchased her current facility and began building her lifelong dream of her very own equestrian operation.
 Throughout the years she has assisted with local community events and organizations, she currently is the leader of the local Gallatin Gallopers 4H Horseless Horse Club.
 She has also maintained her certification as an Equine Specialist in the Equine Assisted Growth and Learning Association.
-After hosting summer camps and year-round riding lessons for over 12 years now, Amy is happy to say she is living that dream.
+In addition to running her business and instructing her students, Amy is currently pursuing a PhD in Interdisciplinary Education at Montana State University.
+She is also active in promoting the discipline of Cowboy Dressage and is currently the ambassador of Cowboy Dressage in Montana and is working on completing the requirements to become a CD Level1 Clinician.
+In the fall of 2018, Amy competed on her Morgan gelding, Holiday's Hijo De Oro at the Cowboy Dressage World Finals and finished 10th in the CD Top Hand Competition.
+After hosting summer camps and year-round riding lessons for over 15 years now, Amy is happy to say she is living that dream.

 Sue was given her first horse at the age of 14 by her grandfather, and by the age of 16, she took particular interest in the sport of Rodeo, mainly barrel racing and roping.
 Sue competed in Jr. Rodeo, College Rodeo, International Professional Rodeo (being ranked #11 in the nation in barrel racing) and earned her Woman’s Professional Rodeo Association card in 1985.
 She continues to compete in barrel racing and is a member of the National Barrel Horse Association, where she recently won several state year-end awards in both the open and senior divisions.
 Sue has also trained and competed on futurity horses.
 She is currently staying active by competing in divisional pay-off jackpots both in Arizona over the winter and in Montana during the summer.